 For all the talk of a terrible housing market, some people still (have to) pay a great deal for even a small residence.
-Next time someone complains about cramped accommodations that feel like living in a car-sized space, introduce them to this house … which sits on a lot that was literally a parking spot (and still cost half of a million dollars to construct).
+Next time someone complains about cramped accommodations that feel like living in a car-sized space, introduce them to this Tokyo micro apartment … which sits on a lot that was literally a parking spot (and still cost half of a million dollars to construct).

 Every nook and cranny is used to the fullest extent possible, with odd cupboards tucked into any available area leftover along the stairs or in narrow-angeled corner.